Bureau-du-Forestier-en-chef/FMTdocs/docSiteContent/content/en/docs/advanced/exercice_2.md

     - `-sto` which indicates the name of the stochastic scenario
     - `-out` indicates a comma-separated list of output values of interest to be extracted from the model results
     - `-fol` which indicates the folder where the output files of the script will be put
-    - `-rep` which indicates the number of replicas to do
+    - `-rep` which indicates the number of iterations/replicas to do
     - `-len` which indicates the number of periods of the strategic model
     - `-rel` which indicates the number of periods over which the re-planning will be done
     - `-thr` which indicates the number of CPU cores to use for parallelization